SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_MA5400.md

 ## About

-This driver is used to monitor and configure the transmission ports.
+This connector is used to monitor and configure the transmission ports.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION**: